Fiserv/point-design-system/docs/design-files/modal.md

 Modals can include critical or warning information requiring a response.
 However, they're also designed to support efficient task completion without losing the context of the underlying page.
 Users won't be able to interact with the page until the dialog is closed.

-1. Header: Contains the modal title and optional label.
+1. <b>Header:</b> Contains the modal title and optional label.
-2. Body: Contains the information and/or controls needed to complete the modal’s task.
+2. <b>Body:</b> Contains the information and/or controls needed to complete the modal’s task.
 It can include message text and components.
-3. Footer: Contains the main actions needed to complete or cancel the dialog task.
+3. <b>Footer:</b> Contains the main actions needed to complete or cancel the dialog task.
 Button groupings change based on the modal variant.
-4. Close icon: The close icon will close the dialog without submitting any data.
+4. <b>Close icon:</b> The close icon will close the dialog without submitting any data.
-5. Overlay: Screen overlay that obscures the on-page content.
+5. <b>Overlay:</b> Screen overlay that obscures the on-page content.